Donovan Ricketts

-Donovan Damon Ricketts (born 7 June 1977) is a Jamaican former professional footballer who played as a goalkeeper and is currently the head coach for Carolina Core FC in MLS Next Pro.
+Donovan Damon Ricketts (born 7 June 1977) is a Jamaican former professional footballer who played as a goalkeeper and coach.
 Ricketts played more than 100 games for Bradford City in England, and has more than 100 appearances in Major League Soccer and has twice been named MLS Goalkeeper of the Year.
 He was also the captain of the Jamaica national team, earning 100 caps for his country, until his retirement from international football in 2014.

 Club career

 Early career

 Ricketts attended Cornwall College where he played on the Dacosta Cup team.
 After high school, he played for teams such as Wadadah, Seba United, Galaxy F.C. and Village United in his native Jamaica.
 Ricketts attracted the attention of English clubs after an impressive performance for Jamaica against Brazil in a match played in Leicester in 2003.
 He failed to join fellow Reggae Boys Onandi Lowe and Paul Hall at Rushden & Diamonds FC after an unsuccessful trial, and signed instead for English Premier League side Bolton Wanderers in 2004.